TechnoCosmic/zero/docs/thread.md

     }
 ```
 ... replacing ```500``` with your desired delay. ```SIG_TIMEOUT``` is the reserved ```SignalField``` for timeouts.

+If you are waiting on other signals and want a timeout as well, you do not need to specify the ```SIG_TIMEOUT``` flag, but you can if you want to, for clarity.

 ## signal()
 Signals a Thread, potentially waking it up.